AstroTechies/astroneermodding/docs/guides/basicModding.rst

 Using UAssetGUI is a fairly simple way to create a mod.
 The process, which is covered in detail below, involves making a copy of Astroneer's file structure (while only containing the necessary files) inside your mod folder.
 Then, UAssetGUI is used to modify those game files to your liking.
-Once the metadata file is set up correctly, the mod folder is packaged using unreal_pak_cli, and your mod is ready to use.
+Once the metadata file is set up correctly, the mod folder is packaged using repak, and your mod is ready to use.

  While the ways in which the game files are modified will vary, most other methods of creating